 Diesel engines ignite the fuel by the heat of air compressed in the cylinder.
 An injector pump and fuel injectors deliver at high pressure measured amounts of diesel to the combustion chamber.
 This is done at exactly the right moment in the [ compression cycle ].

-When a marine diesel engine refuses to start, check the marine diesel fuel is clean where it reaches the injectors and the fuel system contains no air.
+When a diesel engine refuses to start, check the fuel is clean where it reaches the injectors and the fuel system contains no air.
 If air is found, bleed the injectors to remove trapped air from the fuel supply and try to source the point where air is being introduced into the system usually through some seal in the fuel system.
-Check the battery is sufficiently charged and can turn the starter motor at a speed to fire the marine diesel engine.
+Check the battery is sufficiently charged and can turn the starter motor at a speed to fire the engine.

 Well maintained, marine diesel engines are reliable, but it is essential that clean fuel is used.
-Two filters in the marine diesel fuel line should be installed, one that separates off water
+Two filters in the fuel line should be installed, one that separates off water

 Keeping the tank topped up reduces condensation and cleaning and changing the filters regularly, controls the situation.
 The use of antibacterial and water-absorbing additives also reduces the incidence of [ water and bacteria ] in the fuel.